 It’s exciting times for St Andrews’ primary students.
-They started the 2017 academic year with the launch of a new science, technology, engineering, arts and mathematics (STEAM) curriculum, and they can look forward to the opening of new sports, arts and language facilities.
+They started the 2017 academic year with the launch of a new science, technology, engineering, arts, and mathematics (STEAM) curriculum, and the opening of new sports, arts, and language facilities.

 St Andrews Sukhumvit 71 brings to Thailand all the features that come with the Nord Anglia name: a global campus programme, collaborations with the Massachusetts Institute of Technology (MIT) and The Juilliard School, and a British-style education.
 It also offers a mother tongue language programme in four different languages, and an extensive programme for students with learning needs.